Blok-Esakia Theorems via Stable Canonical Rules: Abstract

 \section{Abstract}

-This paper presents a new uniform method for studying modal companions of superintuitionistic deductive systems and related notions, based on the machinery of stable canonical rules.
-Using our method, we obtain an alternative proof of the Blok-Esakia theorem both for logics and for rule systems, and prove an analogue of the Dummett-Lemmon conjecture for rule systems.
-Since stable canonical rules may be developed for any rule system admitting filtration, our method generalises smoothly to richer signatures.
-We illustrate this by applying our techniques to prove analogues of the Blok-Esakia theorem (for both logics and rule systems) and of the Dummett-Lemmon conjecture (for rule systems) in the setting of tense companions of bi-superintuitionistic deductive systems.
-We also use our techniques to prove that the lattice of rule systems (logics) extending the modal intuitionistic logic $\mathtt{KM}$ and the lattice of rule systems (logics) extending the provability logic $\logic{GL}$.
+We present a new uniform method for studying modal companions of superintuitionistic rule systems and related notions, based on the machinery of stable canonical rules.
+Using this method, we obtain alternative proofs of the Blok-Esakia theorem and of the Dummett-Lemmon conjecture for rule systems.
+Since stable canonical rules may be developed for any rule system admitting filtration, our method generalizes smoothly to richer signatures.
+Using essentially the same argument, we obtain a proof of an analogue of the Blok-Esakia theorem for bi-superintuitionistic and tense rule systems, and of the Kuznetsov-Muravitsky isomorphism between rule systems extending the modal intuitionistic logic $\logic{KM}$ and modal rule systems extending the provability logic $\logic{GL}$.
 In addition, our proof of the Dummett-Lemmon conjecture also generalizes to the bi-superintuitionistic and tense cases.